Wine Consumers in Hong Kong: an Introduction

-Careful analysis of the market segmentation in Hong Kong provides companies with a clear view of the consumers’ spending mentality, drinking habits and purchase preferences.
+A careful analysis of the market segmentation in Hong Kong provides companies with a clear view of the consumers’ spending mentality, drinking habits and purchase preferences.
 This will ensure that the products they plan to sell will suit the taste of the discerning Hong Kong wine drinkers.

-Wine Consumer Groups in Hong Kong
+Groups of Wine Consumers in Hong Kong

 The Orthodox Drinkers